-The benchmark is a target which the Sub-Fund seeks to achieve.
-The rate has been chosen as the Sub-Fund's benchmark as it is an achievable performance target and best reflects the scope of the Sub-Fund's investment policy.
-The benchmark is used solely to measure the Sub-Fund's performance and does not constrain the Sub-Fund's portfolio construction.
+The Benchmark is a target which the Fund seeks to achieve.
+The index has been chosen as the Fund's Benchmark as it is an achievable performance target and best reflects the scope of the Fund's investment policy.
+The Benchmark is used solely to measure the Fund's performance and does not constrain the Fund's portfolio construction.

-The Sub-Fund is actively managed.
-The Investment Manager has complete freedom in choosing which assets to buy, hold and sell in the Sub-Fund, subject to the investment restrictions and guidelines set out in this prospectus.
+The Fund is actively managed.
+The Investment Manager has complete freedom in choosing which assets to buy, hold and sell in the Fund, subject to the investment restrictions and guidelines set out in this prospectus.